LungCellAtlas/scRNAseq_pipelines/README.md

 ### run the pipeline on your data

 Once you have completed the testrun successfully, you can run the pipeline on your own data.
 This is similar to doing the testrun, except now you'll need to create a tsv (or .xls or tab-separated .txt) file with information about the samples you want to run the pipeline on.
-An example is shown [here](docs/example_sample_table.txt).
+An example with one sample is shown [here](docs/example_sample_table.txt).
 The table should be a tab-separated file containing the samples, one line per sample.
 The sample header must consist of the following fields.

 * Sample: Name of the sample (must match the names of the fastq files)
 * ncells: Estimated number of cells